(714) 240-2800

 Aging Wood Structures

-Many homes in Chino Hills were built in the 1950s–1980s.
-Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially if paint or sealant has deteriorated.
+Chino Hills homes average 20–35 years old, with common construction including Master-planned hillside single-family homes and condos, 1990s–2010s construction.
+Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially where paint or sealant has deteriorated.

 Dense Housing